 Three clusters of mental health response after mountain sport accidents

-To explore symptoms of PTSD and further facets of mental health following mountain sport accidents, we subjected the participants to medoid clustering in respect to a broad range of psychometric scores (Supplementary Table S2).
+To explore symptoms of PTSD (assessed by positive scoring in at least one PCL-5 domain) and further facets of mental health following accidents in mountain sports , we subjected the participants to medoid clustering in respect to a broad range of psychometric scores (Supplementary Table S2).
 Three mental health clusters were identified in the training subset of the study cohort: ‘neutral’, ‘PTG’ (post-traumatic growth) and ‘PTS’ (post-traumatic stress) and named after their key mental characteristic (Supplementary Figure S3).
 Subsequently, the mental health cluster assignment could be validated in the test subset as evident from comparable fractions of explained clustering variance (training: 0.55, test: 0.52), comparable average silhouette statistics (training: 0.3, test: 0.26), comparable cluster sizes, good visual cluster separation and high similarity between the corresponding clusters in the training and test cohort subsets (Supplementary Figures S4 - S6).

-The mental health clusters were of approximately equal size.
-The neutral cluster was characterized by low scores of PTSD symptoms, anxiety, depression, panic, somatization, and post-traumatic growth along with high ratings of sense of coherence, resilience and quality of life.
+The mental health clusters were of approximately equal size but significantly differed in psychometric characteristics.
+The neutral cluster was characterized by few positive scorings in individuals PCL-5 domains, and low levels of anxiety, depression, , somatization, and post-traumatic growth along with high ratings of sense of coherence, resilience and quality of life.
 The PTG cluster demonstrated similarly low scores of major mental health disorders, high resilience and sense of coherence.
 Its key characteristic were the highest levels of post-traumatic growth.
-The remaining PTS cluster displayed the highest scores of PTSD symptoms, anxiety, depression, panic disorder, somatization as well as poor sense of coherence, and low resilience and low quality of life.
+The remaining PTS cluster displayed the highest scores of PTSD symptoms (operationalized as positive scoring on at least one PTSD domain), anxiety, depression, , somatization as well as poor sense of coherence, and low resilience and low quality of life.
 Post-traumatic growth scores in the PTS cluster were higher than in neutral but lower than in PTG cluster participants (Figure 2, Supplementary Table S7).
 Consequently, clinically relevant symptoms of anxiety (PTS: 6.4%), depression (PTS: 14%) and somatization (PTS: 10%) were present virtually only found in the PTS cluster.
 Furthermore, frequencies of low (PTS: 42%) and moderate resilience classes (PTS: 28%) peaked in the PTS cluster.
 Finally, frequency of flashbacks, PTSD symptoms specified by the B, C, D and E PCL-5 domains and frequency of individuals scoring positive for at least one diagnostic domain of PCL-5 (PTS: 35%) were the highest in PTS cluster individuals (Figure 3, Supplementary Table S8).

 Demographic, socioeconomic and clinical characteristic of the mental health clusters